Hyperbaric oxygen in the radiation treatment of head and neck cancers. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers reviewed published randomized trials on the use of hyperbaric oxygen in the radiation treatment of head and neck cancers.
+Researchers reviewed published randomised trials on the use of hyperbaric oxygen in the radiation treatment of head and neck cancers.

 What They Found

-The review found that hyperbaric oxygen is clinically valuable for controlling medium-sized head and neck tumors and treating lymph node disease.
-Four attempts to improve treatment results were reviewed, suggesting hyperbaric oxygen may be useful with nitroimidazoles as a radiation sensitizer and warrants further study with induced anemia.
+The review found that hyperbaric oxygen is clinically valuable for controlling medium-sized head and neck tumours and treating lymph node disease.
+Four attempts to improve treatment results were reviewed, suggesting hyperbaric oxygen may be useful with nitroimidazoles as a radiation sensitizer and warrants further study with induced anaemia.

 What This Means for Canadian Patients

-Hyperbaric oxygen could be a beneficial adjunct therapy for Canadian patients with medium-sized head and neck tumors or lymph node involvement.
-Further research is needed to confirm its optimal combination with other sensitizers like nitroimidazoles or induced anemia to improve outcomes.
+Hyperbaric oxygen could be a beneficial adjunct therapy for Canadian patients with medium-sized head and neck tumours or lymph node involvement.
+Further research is needed to confirm its optimal combination with other sensitizers like nitroimidazoles or induced anaemia to improve outcomes.

 Canadian Relevance